How I Stay Motivated During Long Runs: 11 Tricks To Maintain Running Motivation

 Even just the fact that you are able to run for an hour, let alone hours, is an achievement that commands the praise.
 You are unique, and you are ready to do it.

 Be kind and positive to yourself from the start.
+In order to be able to maintain running motivation during long runs you need to respect and appreciate the efforts of the person doing the running.
 The motivation starts right there.

 My favourite song can take me through the tough mile so I don’t even notice how tough it was.
 When I am preparing myself for a really long run, I will try and come up with the new playlist, something that will surprise and carry me along that long route.